Scrut1ny/Hypervisor-Phantom/README.md

 ## ChatGPT Prompt
 ```
-I will provide questions with possible answers, I need you to reply with only the correct answer(s).
+I'll provide questions with possible answers, I need you to reply with only the correct answer(s).
 Just state the answer; no explanations.
 ```

 ## Search Engine Prompts